Bayesian games with nested information: Discussion

+\paragraph*{Weakening Assumption \textbf{A1}.} We proved Theorem~\ref{thm:0} under the assumption that the action sets are finite, the payoffs are bounded, and the type spaces are Polish.
+One could ask whether the result still holds when weakening this assumption, namely, requiring that (i) the action sets $\mathcal{A}_i$ are compact metric, and (ii) the payoff functions are integrable, and continuous in $a$ for every fixed vector of types.
+In a subsequent work we prove that in this case a Bayesian $\ep$-equilibrium exists.
+We do not know whether a Bayesian 0-equilibrium exists in this case as well.

+\paragraph*{Tree-like information} The information in the game is nested if the players are ordered, and each player knows the types of all players that follow her in that order.
+Suppose that the players are vertices of a tree, and each player knows the types of all her descendants.
+Does a Bayesian 0-equilibrium exist?
+Our proof extends to this case, conditioned that the payoff of each player depends only on the types and actions of her descendants and her ancestors.

-We showed that nested information is a sufficient condition for the existence of a Harsanyi $\ep$-equilibrium in a general class of \textit{single-stage} Bayesian games.
-A natural question regards the existence of a Harsanyi $\ep$-equilibrium in \emph{multi-stage} Bayesian games with nested information structure.
+\paragraph*{Multi-stage Bayesian games} We showed that nested information is a sufficient condition for the existence of a Bayesian $0$-equilibrium in a general class of \emph{single-stage} Bayesian games.
+A natural question regards the existence of a Bayesian $0$-equilibrium in \emph{multi-stage} Bayesian games with nested information.